zarthur/CSCC-Fundamentals-Android-Notes/week_03/readme.md

 ### Passing Arguments to Methods
 In the previous example, our *celsiusToFahrenheit* method took one argument, *celsiusValue*.
 A method can take zero or more arguments which are specified within parentheses in the method header.
-In the method header, a parameters type and its name within the method are specified.
+In the method header, a parameter's type and its name within the method are specified.
 The scope of the parameter names is limited to the method body, that is, they generally cannot be used outside the method.
 In the previous example, the scope of *celsiusValue* was